An integer is a whole number, i.e. one that has no fractional part. It may be represented in decimal, hexadecimal or binary:

 puts the item at the (two integers) index position in the array

-Function methods on an Array2D
+Function dot methods on an Array2D

 function dot method